-In 1947, Hettie became the first African-American student to graduate from the University of Pennsylvania's Wharton School with a Master of Business Administration (MBA) degree.
+In 1947, Hettie became the first African-American student to graduate from the University of Pennsylvania's Wharton School, the world's leading business school.
 There was no acknowledgment or recognition for her great achievement, so she was not aware of her standing as the first African-American graduate.
 Her mother and her brother came up from Jacksonville for the ceremony.
 Hettie was excited about graduation and for George and her parents to meet for the first time.
 George took her on a picnic in Fairmount Park after the ceremony while the two mothers visited.
 It was a very magical day.